BMW B48 Tuning

 The B48 engine has much in common with the N20 on which it was based on and also came with double VANOS Valvetronic, with more on that later.

-The B58 is an inline-six engine, and provides smooth power delivery and good balance.
+The big brother of a B48, is the 3.0 B58 which is an inline-six engine, and provides smooth power delivery and good balance.
 In a joint venture between Toyota and BMW, a variation of the B58 engine was used in the fifth-generation Toyota Supra, which was introduced in 2019.

-For Toyota to outsource engine production instead of evolving and developing the 2JZ into a 3JZ tells us much about the quality of the B48 design and innovation.
-They needed a powerful 6 cylinder that beat the original 2JZ, and the low production volumes of the Supra meant it was more viable to look for a powerplant already developed elsewhere.
+For Toyota to outsource engine production instead of evolving and developing the 2JZ into a 3JZ tells us much about the quality of the B48 (and B58) design and innovation.
+They needed a powerful 6 cylinder that beat the original 2JZ, and the low production volumes of the Supra meant it was more viable to look for a powerplant already developed elsewhere, the B48 option became a natural option for the lower powered variants in some regions where economy was required.

-One of the highlights of the B58 is that it's turbocharged and a very responsive twin scroll turbo was used, allowing a fast spool up and flexible power delivery.
+One of the highlights of the B48 is that it's turbocharged and a very responsive twin scroll turbo (TwinPower) was used, allowing a fast spool up and flexible power delivery.

-Despite its power, the B58 is designed to be efficient too.
+Despite its power, the B48 is designed to be efficient too.
 It features technologies like direct fuel injection and variable valve timing to balance power and fuel economy.
-So depending on how you drive the engine can sip fuel or smoke rubber.
+So depending on how you drive, the engine can sip fuel or smoke rubber but drink like a student at a frat party.

 Here we review B48 tuning and report on the ultimate modifications and we welcome your comments and suggestions so we can add to and improve this article.

-Please watch my video on BMW Tuning Tips.
+Please watch my video on BMW B48 mods for a complete introduction to mods & upgrades for your B48.
 Be sure to keep up with our latest YouTube content and subscribe.

 History, Power & Specs of the B48 Engine